Bucknell-ECE/PortalBox-ManagementPortal/README.md

 ## Configuration
 Configuration is handled with two files.
 The first, `public/config/config.ini` specifies the database connection parameters used by the Backend API and the Google OAuth Client ID used for OAUTH2 authentication.
 The second `public/styles/palette.css` is used to set the site's color palette.
 We have provided an example configuration files in the respective directories.
 To use the Bucknell color palette simply copy `public/styles/example-palette.css` to `public/styles/palette.css`.
 While copying `public/config/example-config.ini` to `public/config/config.ini` is the fastest way to get started, you will need to then edit `config.ini` and enter your database connection parameters and API key.

-Note: currently only Google is supported as as OAUTH provider and you will need to provide a public redirect url (no local only addresses like web.makerspace.local) for your web site when you generate an OAUTH Client ID.
+*Note*: currently only Google is supported as as OAUTH provider and you will need to provide a public redirect url (no local only addresses like web.makerspace.local) for your web site when you generate an OAUTH Client ID.
 See also: https://developers.google.com/identity/protocols/OpenIDConnect

+*Note*: Some webservers strip the Authorization header from requests before sending them to PHP.
+As we process the Authorization header in PHP (see api/loging.php) you may need to allow the header through.
+If using WSGI with apache, you may be able to simply add this:

+`WSGIPassAuthorization On`

+to your server config, virtual host, or public/.htaccess.
+If using mod_php you will need to insure that you server config or virtual server config include a `<Directory ...>` element for the public directory which includes an `AllowOverride` rule with the value of `All` or a list including `AuthConfig`.
+Other configurations may also work but are untested.

 ## Installation
 1) Clone this repository somewhere convenient.
 This will henceforth be referred to as ${PROJECT_DIRECTORY}.